Grants and Funding

 • Campus Research Board (August, October, January, March) – proposals should be written to support your research, through RA support and/or research-related travel (see below).
 Publication fees are allowable too.
 The project can be joint with a student but should not be presented as solely the student’s work.
 A proposal for RA support should explain what the RA will do and what qualifications they possess for the work.
 Read the CRB policies for additional proposal and budget restrictions.

-RA budget figures for a 50% RA stipend: $13,450 for Spring 2025, $6180 for Summer 2025 (2 months), $13,720 for Fall 2025.
+RA budget figures for a 50% RA stipend: $13,720 for Fall 2025, $13,720 for Spring 2026, $6304 for Summer 2026 (2 months).
 The amounts include fringe benefits, and the summer figure includes a couple of hundred dollars additionally to cover extra fringes that get charged if the student is registered for fewer than 3 hours.
 The pay received by the RA will be lower than the figures above (since the figures include fringe benefits).
 We recommend that you request two semesters and a summer of funding, which will already exceed the Research Board’s maximum request of $30,000.
 Please confirm your budget calculations with the business office each semester before assigning an RA position.
 You may need to reduce the percentage appointment.
 Over-expenditures will be your responsibility, NOT the department’s, so please check with the business office.

 Travel budget figures: requests are considered for research-related travel such as travel to work with collaborators (but not conference travel, which is supported instead under the Scholars’ Travel Fund below).
 Include per diem figures in your request and put an itemized travel budget in the “Budget Justification” section of the application.

-Other resources: get your internal balances from My-UI-Financials (using the VPN if not on campus).
-If you have more than $60,000 in internal balances then do not apply to the Research Board.
+Reporting other funds: look up your internal balances in My-UI-Financials (use the VPN to enable logging in).
+Specific CRB policies say what you must explain in the proposal about your internal funds and how they are committed e.g. “The PI has about $X in discretionary funds, which are used to pay for membership dues, books, conference registrations, seminar visitors, and an RA on a different project.
+Those funds are not sufficient to support an RA on the proposed project.”
+If you have more than $60,000 in internal funds then do not apply to the Research Board.
 If you have no internal funds, then explain briefly in the budget section (eg “start-up all spent”).
-If you hold an external grant, explain why it does not cover the RA requested from the Research Board.
+If you hold an external grant, then explain why it does not cover the RA requested from the CRB e.g. because the project proposed to the CRB is different from the externally funded proposal.

 • Scholars’ Travel Fund (monthly) – conference travel support for faculty members, incl. some specialized faculty